plerpsandplerps/AnnouncerBot/README.md

 ### Lich's Item
   - /lichitem
-    - 72h. choose a living player. the next time they would die they set their HP to 5000 instead. doesn't stack.
+    - 72h. the next time you would die you set your HP to 5000 instead. then discard this item. doesn't stack.

 ### Beer-bandolier
   - /beerbando